rossizero/thedarkage/README.md

 * **numOfAssists**: maximum number of players getting an assist of a killed player
 * **cataStrength**: default value, can be set for individual maps too.

 Create a new map by typing `/makenewarena world_name <number of teams>`.
 There should be 1 + `<number of teams>` new worlds popping up now.
 One world with the name world_name (the arena) and `<number of teams>` many worlds with the name world_nameSpawnX.
 Those are the spawn rooms for your new arena.
 Never ever rename them.
-You can do /edit enter world_name then to go there.
+You can do `/edit enter world_name` (or world_nameSpawnX) then to go there.
 In the TDA2Plugins folder at your plugins there is now a WorldInfos folder that contains a folder for the created arena.
 Do not edit anything inside the `new` folder unless you know what you're doing.
 You can edit the settings for the arena though.
 This is the sample settings file for the Conwy arena:
 ```
 timeOfDay: '1000'
 storm: 'false'